Our Spiritual Lineage

 1926 – 2013

-Swami Kriyananda (J. Donald Walters) is the founder of Ananda.
-He is one of the foremost proponents of yogic teachings in the world today.
+Swami Kriyananda (J. Donald Walters) was the founder of Ananda.
 In 1948, at the age of 22, he became a disciple of the Indian yoga master, Paramhansa Yogananda.
-He is one of a few remaining direct disciples of Yogananda active today.

 Swami Sri Yukteswar